t-neumann/slamdunk/doc/source/Dunks.rst

 **-c**               Minimum coverage to call a variant (default: 10).
 **-a**               Minimum variant fraction to call a variant (default: 0.8).
 **-t**               The number of threads to use for this dunk.
 VarScan2 runs multi-threaded, so it is recommended to use more threads than available samples (default: 1).
-**bam**              Fastq/BAM file(s) containing the final filtered reads.
+**bam**              BAM file(s) containing the final filtered reads.
 Can be multiple if multiple samples are analysed simultaneously.
 =========  ========  ==================================================================================================================================================================

 ------------------------------------------------------